Murder of Michelle Martinko

-The murder of Michelle Martinko occurred in Cedar Rapids, Iowa, on December 19, 1979.
+The murder of Michelle Martinko occurred in Cedar Rapids, Iowa, United States, on December 19, 1979.
 It was a cold case until 2018, when familial DNA identified a suspect 39 years after the crime who was charged, tried and convicted of her murder.

-Martinko, an 18-year-old high school student, was found stabbed to death in her family's car in the parking lot of a local mall, where she had gone to buy a new coat.
-The murder was closely followed within her community, and the police received more than 200 tips in the weeks following her killing.
-However, the case gradually grew cold as the investigation stretched on.

 In 2006, a cold case investigator discovered unidentified blood, presumably belonging to the killer, while he was reviewing case files.
 A DNA profile was developed from that evidence and entered into the national Combined DNA Index System (CODIS), but no matches were found.
 In 2017, a company specializing in DNA phenotyping was hired to produce a new approximation of the killer's appearance based solely off the DNA sample.
 In 2018, the company entered the DNA data from the case into the public genealogy website GEDmatch, where it found a familial DNA match.

 In October 2018, DNA was covertly collected from an Iowa man, Jerry Lynn Burns, and was found to match the sample discovered on Martinko's clothing.
 Burns was arrested and, on February 24, 2020, was found guilty of first-degree murder in the death of Martinko.
 On August 7, 2020, Burns was sentenced to life in prison without parole.

 Backgrounds

 Michelle Martinko

 Michelle Marie Martinko (October 6, 1961 – December 19, 1979) was born in Cedar Rapids, Iowa.
 Martinko was the younger of two daughters of Albert F. Martinko and Janet Martinko (née Zillig).
 She attended Cedar Rapids Kennedy High School, where she was an above average student and well regarded by school officials.

 She was also a talented performer, joined the twirling squad as a sophomore, and performed in choirs and theater productions.
 She did not have many close girlfriends or confidantes, which was speculated to be caused by jealousy from other students over her beauty and stylish clothes or conflict over a boy she had dated.
 Martinko, who was a senior in high school when she was killed, had plans to attend Iowa State University to study interior design.